-- While the urine is in midstream, place the specimen cup in the urine stream.
-Do not allow the cup to touch your genital area.
+- While the urine is in midstream, place the specimen cup in your urine stream.
+Don’t allow the cup to touch your genital area.

-- When you have finished urinating, put a lid on the cup and deliver it to the technician.
+- When you finish urinating, put a lid on the cup and bring it to the technician.

 The technician or nurse should be able to inform you of the test results almost immediately.

-Immunoassays, the most common type of urine drug screening, do not measure drugs themselves.
+Immunoassays, the most common type of urine drug screening, don’t measure drugs themselves.
 Rather, they measure how drug use interferes with the body’s ability to form antigen-antibody complexes.

 Results of this test are expressed in ng/mL (nanograms per milliliter).
-The test is based on a cutoff point so that any number below the cutoff is recorded as a negative screen and any number above the cutoff point is interpreted as a positive screen.
-The people who are responsible for administering the drug test usually provide results in terms of positive or negative as opposed to numeric values.
+The test uses a cutoff point.
+Any result below the cutoff number is a negative screen and any number above the cutoff number is a positive screen.
+The people who administer the drug test usually give the results in terms of positive or negative instead of numeric values.

-Many immunoassay tests do not even display the ng/mL measurements.
-Rather, the results are shown on a test strip that turns different colors to indicate the presence or absence of various substances.
+Many immunoassay tests don’t even display the ng/mL measurements.
+Rather, the results appear on a test strip that turns different colors to indicate the presence or absence of various substances.

-If the results are positive for illegal drugs that you have not taken, you should immediately request a gas chromatography.
+If you get a positive result for illegal drugs that you haven’t taken, you should request a GC/MS test immediately.